SOTA-RAG Series

 LostMinute Travel is our demo application.
 It offers users a convenient chat interface to plan their ideal vacation.
 LostMinute Travel uses a combination of input data to provide the best possible travel advice.
 This includes data mined from travel brochures, Wikipedia pages, travel blogs, and more.

 Since the product is still in beta it has one more significant drawback.
 It currently only supports 200K vectors per index..
-This poses a significant challenge for us since the Wikipedia data set alone consists of 21 million entities.
+This poses a significant challenge for us since the Wikipedia dataset alone consists of 21 million entities.

 Cloudflare in a recent Discord post announced they are increasing the limit to 2 million vectors per index.
-This sounds like a lot but for any standard SOTA RAG application that is still fairly limited.
+This sounds like a lot but for any standard RAG application that is still fairly limited.
 For example, our demo app takes ~20 million Wikipedia entities as input.
-Let’s assume every entitiy turns into ~5 vectors on average for the text content.
+Let’s assume every entity turns into ~5 vectors on average for the text content.
 That comes down to ~100 million vectors and that does not yet include images converted to text and other higher-level data sources that are eventually stored as vectors.

 For our demo app that means we are forced to store vectors across multiple indexes.
-This has the potential to significantly increase latency as we have to query multiple vector indexes at once.
+This has the potential to significantly increase latency as we have to query multiple vector databases at once.
 Additionally, the total number of vectors we can store is still limited to 200 million (100 vector indexes * 2 million vectors).

-We certainly hope Cloudflare will further increase limits in the short term to better support SOTA RAG applications, but for now, we will make due to take advantage of the great integration between Vectorize and the Cloudflare worker architecture.
+We certainly hope Cloudflare will further increase limits in the short term to better support SOTA RAG architectures, but for now, we will make due to take advantage of the great integration between Vectorize and the Cloudflare worker architecture.

 Similar to the other data stores R2 offers great performance and price.
 In our tests, R2 showed 300 MS for reads and 400 MS for writes for a 100KB PDF file.

 Additionally, it is very competitively priced.
-We calculated that the entire storage for a single data set version of all our input data comes down to $1.50 a month.
+We calculated that the entire storage for a single dataset version of all our input data comes down to $1.50 a month.
 This includes all images derived from 21 million Wikipedia pages.

-Relational Table Data
+Relational Table Data in RAG Systems

 Additionally, since this is a SOTA RAG application as close to real life as possible we need a data store for metadata such as data source, dataset version, data signature, and other relevant metadata.
 This enables data linage, cycling data sources and more (more on that in a later blog post).